Shreeramghimire/Salmon-Statistics/first_part.md

 ### The Name and the Idea

-The name comes from the old phrase **"to pull yourself up by your bootstraps"**—doing the impossible with nothing but what you already have.
+The name comes from the old phrase **"to pull yourself up by your bootstraps"**,doing the impossible with nothing but what you already have.

 In statistics, bootstrapping does exactly this.
 It uses our existing 20 fish as a **"pretend population."** Then, it reaches into this pretend population, pulls out a fish, records its weight, puts it back, and pulls again.
 This is called **sampling with replacement**.